The Queen Elizabeth II Bridge opened in 1991 and carries southbound traffic over the Thames between Thurrock and

 Instead of stopping at a barrier to pay the charge at a booth, drivers need to pay remotely, away from the Crossing.
 There will be several ways to pay, including online, at one of many retail outlets including those with a Payzone terminal, or by phone.

-You will be able to pay the charge before travelling if you know that your route takes you via the crossing or by midnight the following day if your use of the crossing was unplanned or you forgot to pay in advance.
+You can pay the charge before travelling if you know that your route takes you via the crossing or by midnight the following day if your use of the crossing was unplanned or you forgot to pay in advance.

 Charges from 30 November 2014 (current charge)